dumbButSkilledDev/NootedBlue/README.md

 # wait, i thought this project was dead?
 Officaly yes, Unoficialy no, This fork is meant to revive nootedBlue and get everything working (for the most part)<br>

-# Check out the wiki for important information